-We decorously thank NASA for the generous support in funding the Fermi proposal "Studying the origin of historical Galactic transients with FAVA" (Proposal ID: 161091) which funded this research.
-We graciously thank Dr. Chernyakova of Dublin City University and Dr. Dmitry Prokhorov of the University of Amsterdam for their openness to share their data with regards to the flares they studied as well as Dr. Shaoqiang Xi who helped with accessing the 1LHAASO catalog.
+We decorously thank NASA for the generous support in funding the Fermi proposal "Studying the origin of historical Galactic transients with FAVA" (Proposal ID: 161091), which funded this research.
+We appreciate and thank the reviewer for the insightful comments and advice given to improve the manuscript.
+We graciously thank Dr. Chernyakova of Dublin City University and Dr. Dmitry Prokhorov of the University of Amsterdam for their openness to share their data with regards to the flares they studied, as well as Dr. Shaoqiang Xi, who helped with accessing the 1LHAASO catalog.
 This research has used the SIMBAD database, operated at CDS, Strasbourg, France.
 This research has made use of data and/or software provided by the High Energy Astrophysics Science Archive Research Center (HEASARC), which is a service of the Astrophysics Science Division at NASA/GSFC and the High Energy Astrophysics Division of the Smithsonian Astrophysical Observatory.
-This publication made use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration.
+This publication made use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration.
 Lastly, we thank the reader for his or her interest in our work.
+Software: Astropy (Astropy Collaboration et al. 2013, 2018, 2022), numpy (Harris et al. 2020), R (R Core Team 2023), SAO Image DS9 (Joye & Mandel 2003), TOPCAT (Taylor 2005), XSPEC (v12.11.1; Arnaud 1996).